Saas has zero user

 Zero users after launch means you have a distribution gap, not a product gap.
 You can't have a product problem if nobody's used the product.
 That's like diagnosing an engine failure on a car that's still in the garage.

-How to Diagnose Why Nobody's Signing Up
+How Do I Diagnose Why Nobody's Signing Up?

 It's an awareness problem if: your landing page has fewer than 100 visitors total.
 Nobody's bouncing because nobody's arriving.
 Your product isn't being rejected.
 It's invisible.